avermediachiwenlin/CreatorCentralSDKV2/EventsSent.md

 | context | A value to identify the package or Property View.
 This value is received by the Property View as a parameter of the connectCreatorCentral function. |
 | payload | A json object which is persistently saved and available to every widget in the package. |

+Please keep in your mind: when the package uses this API, the Property View will automatically receive a ```didReceivePackageSettings``` callback with the new settings.
+Similarly, when the Property View uses this API, the package will automatically receive a ```didReceivePackageSettings``` callback with the new settings.

 ## getPackageSettings

 The package and Property View can request the persistent data which available to every widget in the package using the **requestPackageSettings** event: